raid-7/PhotoFilters/README.md

 ### Simple pluggable desktop Java photo editor with poor set of image filters.

-Developed as training project in the Moscow Institute of Physics and Technology.
+Developed as a training project in the Moscow Institute of Physics and Technology.

 ### Build and run